ja1dan/ja1dan/README.md

 # Hello There!
-I'm ajaidan0, a hobbyist developer.
+I'm Monotrix, a hobbyist developer.
 When I'm not programming, you can probably find me gaming.

 ## What are my skills?
 I am well-versed in Objective-C, C, and Javascript.
 I plan on venturing into Python and Java.